maxkatzmann/vscode-file-browser/README.md

 A fork of `File Browser` by Bodil Stokke.
-In this version, the "Open as new file" option has been removed.
+In this version, the "Open as new file" option is NOT the first one, if there are other matches.

 # File Browser